 Businesses of all sizes can now scale their conversations on WhatsApp following the launch of WhatsApp Cloud API to all businesses worldwide.
 This blog post will cover everything you need to know about WhatsApp Cloud API, how it works and the difference between Cloud API WhatsApp and WhatsApp Business API.
-Then, we’ll help you decide if Meta WhatsApp Cloud API is the right choice for you and show you how to set it up.
+Then, we’ll detail the benefits of WhatsApp Cloud API and show you how to get access to it.

 What is WhatsApp Cloud API

-WhatsApp Cloud API is the cloud-hosted version of WhatsApp Business API.
-It has similar features to WhatsApp Business API, but is hosted on Meta’s cloud servers instead of an on-premise Business Solutions Provider (BSP) server or a business’s private server.
+WhatsApp Cloud API is the cloud-hosted version of the WhatsApp Business API, which is hosted on Meta’s cloud servers.
+Meta initially offered WhatsApp On-premises API which was hosted on a Business Solutions Provider (BSP) server or a business’s private server.

 For that reason, Meta decided to offer WhatsApp Cloud API as a quicker and more cost-effective way to get WhatsApp API.
-We’ll discuss WhatsApp Cloud API pricing in the section below.
+That said, let’s discuss the differences between WhatsApp Cloud API and On-premises API.

 WhatsApp Cloud API Pricing